 - Purified from hybridoma cell culture supernatant by affinity chromatography on Protein G. Final buffer is PBS, pH7.4.

-- Suitable for use in ELISA and Western blot.
+- Suitable for use in ELISA but not Western blot.

 Nipah virus (NiV) is an enveloped single stranded negative sense RNA virus that belongs to the Henipavirus genus, which is a new member of the Paramyxoviridae family.
 Nipah infection was first recognised in Malaysia 1998/1999, where a major NiV outbreak occurred in pigs and humans.
 A subsequent outbreak of NiV in Singapore also pointed to pigs as an intermediate host.
 However, outbreaks in India and Bangladesh did not.
 The natural host for NiV has now been identified as the fruit bat, of the Pteropus genus, with swine acting as intermediate host in some cases.
 Reports suggest that transmission of Nipah virus to humans can occur through contact with NiV infected bats, food contaminated by bat’s excrement, infected pigs and other NiV infected humans.